ibrahimAnis/ibrahimAnis/README.md

 ### 📫 Let's Connect!

-Feel free to connect with me on [LinkedIn](https://linkedin.com/in/ibrahimanis) or [Twitter](your-twitter-profile).
+Feel free to connect with me on [LinkedIn](https://linkedin.com/in/ibrahimanis).
 I'm open to collaborations, discussions, and new opportunities.

 Thank you for visiting my GitHub profile!
 Happy coding! 🚀